MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_todo_list.md

 - [ ] Final Review and SEO Optimization

 **Next Actions:**
-1. Begin drafting article based on completed research and outline
+1. Begin article draft using completed research and outline
-2. Identify and collect appropriate multimedia content
+2. Collect suitable images for article
-3. Complete first draft
+3. Prepare technical specification tables for each section

 ## Newly Added Articles